 A favourite fictional character of his is Taratulas from "Beast Wars" - undeniably one of the best shows of all time.

-Joining the podcast over 80 episodes into Campaign 1 as a "guest star", Adam (known to all as "Parker" to avoid confusion with Adam the DM) quickly fell in love with the game, having never played before then.
+Joining the podcast over 80 episodes into Campaign 1 as a "guest star", Adam (known to all as "Parker" to avoid confusion with Adam the GM) quickly fell in love with the game, having never played before then.
 The Heroes welcomed his enthusiasm and he was brought on as a regular member for the rest of Campaign 1.
-With by far the least amount of experience among the Heroes and far too much time on his hands, he eagerly sought out any D&D books and material he could get his hands on, eventually even deciding to start up his own campaign acting as DM.
+With by far the least amount of experience among the Heroes and far too much time on his hands, he eagerly sought out any D&D books and material he could get his hands on, eventually even deciding to start up his own campaign acting as GM.

 Parkers first character was supposedly an ice sorcerer, but you wouldn't know it from the number of times he cast "chain lightning".
 Clearly he developed an affinity for the spell and so it comes as no surprise that his Campaign 2 character is a blue dragonborn sorcerer.